 Having an interior design mood board for your next room makeover will make a world of difference.
 Even if you never created one before or don’t have fancy design software – this tutorial should have taught you that it is super easy, right?!

-Don’t you just hate it when you order something online, only to get it shipped and realized it doesn’t go well with your paint color or area rug?
+Don’t you just hate it when you order something online, only to get it shipped and realize it doesn’t go well with your paint color or area rug?

 After you create a mood board, you’ll visually be able to test the waters with certain colors, textures, and products for your room designs.
 This will save you money and time on returns.